Customer Retention for Inbound Agencies Who Use Hubspot

 Why is Customer Loyalty so Critical?

-Back to Hubspot, the internet marketing software company.
+Back to HubSpot, the internet marketing software company.
 The opposite of customer retention is attrition.
-Churn is what Hubspot calls it.
+Churn is what HubSpot calls it.
 How do you prevent churn?
-Hubspot says CHI.
+HubSpot says CHI.
 How do you achieve CHI?
-According to Hubspot, CHI is how many blogs, landing pages, leads, and lead nuturing campaigns are running.
+According to HubSpot, CHI is how many blogs, landing pages, leads, and lead nurturing campaigns are running.
 In other words, how much they are using the software.
-I have no doubt that is how Hubspot retains their software customers.
+I have no doubt that is how HubSpot retains their software customers.

 Now, I hope this doesn't come as a shock to you.
 But how a software tool achieves customer loyalty is not the same way a hybrid inbound marketing agency creates customer retention and referrals.

-Please do not misunderstand me, Hubspot CHI is one metric that measures your client's intent to take responsibilty, be accountable, and do what is necessary to accomplish their goals.
+Please do not misunderstand me, HubSpot CHI is one metric that measures your client's intent to take responsibility, be accountable, and do what is necessary to accomplish their goals.
 It is a useful indicator to an inbound marketing agency.
 It is not however, the be all and end all.

 What is the sales and marketing integration process and methodology?

-Inbound is content oriented, outbound is interuption oriented.
+Inbound is content oriented, outbound is interruption oriented.
 Oil and water don't mix well.

 Here is an example I have drilled into my head: Ask around and you will hear a lot of stories about companies who increase leads in the triple digits.
 Incredible!
 And crippling.
 Here is what the headlines don't tell you.
 Sales went down.
 Why?

 3 Reasons Why Sales Go Down as a Result of Inbound Marketing

 - Sales didn't know how to handle inbound leads, creating a mismatch.